jaredly/blender/docs/install.md

 # How to install
 First, download the plugin's zip file from [the page on blender.org](https://projects.blender.org/tracker/index.php?func=detail&aid=36460&group_id=153&atid=467).
 It's under the "attachments" tab.

-In the file menu, click "user preferences"
+Open blender, and in the file menu, click "user preferences"

 ![step1](step1.png?raw)